CtrlAltRee/big-bang-quiz-game/README.md

 #  ⚛ The Big Bang Theory Quiz ⚛
 ## Backstory
-😂 I am a **BIG** fan of the tv show The Big Bang Theory.
+😂 I am a **BIG** fan of the tv show The Big Bang Theory!
 I have seen every episode (do not judge me).

 I have also seen every episode (up until season 6) of the prequel, Young Sheldon.